 Forested land within the Facility Site consists of both small, isolated patches and larger forested areas that extend offsite.
 Impacts to forested land have been avoided and minimized to the extent practicable.
 No temporary laydown yards or work areas are proposed in forested areas to minimize the amount of tree clearing required for the Facility.
 The Applicant plans to remove stumps only where certain Facility components will be located.
-The Facility requires a total of 127.47 acres of tree clearing for construction of the Facility; 14.34 acres of which will be selective tree clearing.
+The Facility requires a total of 59.76 acres of tree clearing within forested lands for construction of the Facility.